stefichjo/speranto/ghermanaj/en-prononco.md

 | | |

 Notes:
-The onset of the `o̞w` "goat" vowel shifts to the center of the vowel space, transitioning into a schwa, resulting in `əw` "goat."
-Similarly, the onset of the `ʊw` "goose" vowel, which is the `ʊ` "foot" vowel, also moves to the center of the vowel space, resulting in `ᵿw` "goose" and `ᵿ` "foot."
+The onset of the `o̞w` "goat" vowel shifts to the center of the vowel space, transitioning into a schwa, resulting in `əw` "goat".
+Similarly, the onset of the `ʊw` "goose" vowel, which is the `ʊ` "foot" vowel, also moves to the center of the vowel space, resulting in `ᵿw` "goose" and `ᵿ` "foot".

 <!--v-->